U.S. imposes financial sanctions on four Hezbollah leaders

 The United States considers Hezbollah a terrorist group and has sought to convince allies to adopt the same label, in part by highlighting what it says are illegal or destabilizing actions carried out by the group beyond Lebanon's borders.

-One of the four men, Khalil Harb, planned attacks in Israel and neighbouring countries, the Treasury Department said in a statement.
-Last year Harb started channelling money to Yemen, including a $50,000 monthly payment to a Yemeni political party, it said, but it did not say which party.
+One of the four men, Khalil Harb, planned attacks in Israel and neighboring countries, the Treasury Department said in a statement.
+Last year Harb started channeling money to Yemen, including a $50,000 monthly payment to a Yemeni political party, it said, but it did not say which party.

 Treasury said another man, Muhammad Kawtharani, funded armed groups in Iraq and helped transport Iraqi fighters to Syria to join President Bashar Al-Assad's effort to halt the two-year-old revolt against his rule.